Gozala/workspace/pages/IPFS Content-Security-Policy.md

     script endpoints.
 This helps guard against cross-site scripting attacks ([Cross-site_scripting](https://developer.mozilla.org/en-US/docs/Glossary/Cross-site_scripting)).
 - IPFS Gateways could set `Content-Security-Policy` which would preventing accessing any external content (Any URLs outside of gateway domain), rendering phishing attacks ineffective, since it would be impossible to steal a victims data.
 In fact [violation reporter](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP#enabling_reporting) could be set up as well, which could feed some data into [[denylists]]
-	- ⚠️ I am not sure if CSPs could be used to prevent links to other domains as well.